 Scotland will get its fair share—[Interruption.]
 Ah, I thank the shadow Minister for pointing out what was happening behind me, because we do not yet have eyes in the backs of our heads, although I am sure that a Labour Government would give them out free to everybody.

 The hon.
 Member for Inverclyde made a good point about fire safety and energy-efficiency specifications for new homes.
 I have visited the Building Research Establishment in my constituency—I thought you might be interested to know that, Mr Speaker—where state-of-the-art work is going on.
 If the hon.
-Gentleman was referring to the terrible tragedy at Grenfell, I am sure that lessons about construction types will have been learned.
+Gentleman was referring to the terrible tragedy at Grenfell, I am sure that lessons about construction types will be learnt.

 Apprenticeships are an important part of the sector deal, and they mean a lot.
 Apprenticeships do not have to be for school leavers, which has been the tradition.
 There will be a lot of retraining, and the Government recognise that in their policies, but the purely physical tasks that made up the majority of construction jobs in the past are slowly being replaced with jobs that require a significant amount of training and a lot less physical effort.